FintanH/MapReduce/README.md

 where x is the amount of cores you want to run on.

-If you want to see the parallelism exposed you can use ThreadScope (https://www.haskell.org/haskellwiki/ThreadScope), compiling -eventlog and running with -ls
+If you want to see the parallelism exposed you can use ThreadScope (https://www.haskell.org/haskellwiki/ThreadScope), compiling with -eventlog and running with -ls